cdsmith/HMock/README.md

    `Mockable` and implement `setupMockable` to do whatever you like.
 This setup will always run before the first time HMock touches your class from any test.

+### What if there are two expectations that match the same method?

+By default, the most recently added expectation is matched.
+Think of expectations as being a stack, so they are first-in, first-matched.
+This rule makes HMock more compositional, since you can add and satisfy expectations in a part of your test without worrying that expectations from a larger containing block will interfere.

+There is also an option to fail when more than one expectation matches.
+To enable this, just include `setAmiguityCheck True` as a statement in `MockT`.
+From that point forward, ambiguous matches will throw errors.

 ### How do I mock multi-parameter type classes?

 In order to mock a multi-parameter type class, the monad argument `m` must be